 Following World War II, over 500,000 African Americans migrated to West Coast cities in hopes of escaping racism and discrimination.
 However they found both in the west.
-For many black Los Angeles residents who lived in Watts, their isolation in that community was evidence that racial equality remained a distant goal as they experienced housing, education, employment, and political discrimination.
+For many black Los Angeles, California residents who lived in Watts, their isolation in that community was evidence that racial equality remained a distant goal as they experienced housing, education, employment, and political discrimination.
 These racial injustices caused Watts’ African American population to explode on August 11, 1965 in what would become the Watts Rebellion.

-The Rodney King Riot of 1992 occurred in response to a highly publicized incident of police brutality.
+The Rodney King Riot of 1992 occurred in Los Angeles, California in response to a highly publicized incident of police brutality.
 Rodney King, who had worked as a Dodgers Stadium usher, was arrested on charges of speeding, driving while intoxicated, and failing to yield.
 The four responding police officers claimed that King had been high on drugs and was trying to attack them, prompting the police to beat him on the grounds of self defense.
 An amateur photographer, George Holliday, was standing nearby and captured the attack on film.
 The four officers were brought to court and tried on charges of assault.

 During the trial, the officers argued that Rodney King’s body was always in the position to inflict harm on others.
 The use of force was termed as “necessary” when police thought King was reaching for a weapon in his waistband.